Records with Sonobeat in 1967 & 1968

 This is not Fran's first session with Sonobeat producer Bill Josey Sr. In early 1967, Fran records a test session with Sonobeat at the KAZZ-FM studios in downtown Austin.
-The 1967 session features Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets accompanied just by guitar, which probably influences Bill Sr.'s decision to record a single with Fran once Sonobeat has formally launched in summer '67.
-When Sonobeat starts work on Fran's single in July 1967, the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) provides the instrumental backing, but it's eventually scrapped, and Fran's single is back-burnered for more than a year.
-The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at the Club Seville in the Sheraton Crest Inn (now the Radisson Hotel).
-The Michael Stevens IV frequently performs with vocalists at the Club Seville, whereas the Arellano (or Arlano) Trio is a jazz instrumental combo with no experience backing vocalists, which is why the Arlano tracks are scrapped.
+The 1967 session features Beg Me Blues (which may be Fran's original composition), Sad Stranger Blues, Tomorrow When I Wake Up, several takes of her sultry cover of Stevie Wonder's Come Back Baby, and a simple version of No Regrets accompanied just by guitar, but the recordings (on off-brand Sheraton AP-12 tape stock) are of poor quality.
+Nonetheless, Fran's performances, captured somewhat raw in the KAZZ session, influences Bill Sr.'s decision to record a single with Fran once Sonobeat has formally launched in summer '67.
+When Sonobeat finally starts work on Fran's single in July 1967, the Lee Arellano Trio (better known as Sonobeat's first jazz act under the name Lee Arlano Trio) provides the instrumental backing, but it's eventually scrapped, and Fran's single is back-burnered for more than a year.
+The final 1968 release versions of No Regrets and Yesterday are backed by Sonobeat favorite The Michael Stevens IV, a versatile pop-jazz combo that regularly performs as house band at Club Seville in the Sheraton Crest Inn (now the Radisson Hotel).
+The Michael Stevens IV frequently performs with vocalists at Club Seville, whereas the Arellano (or Arlano) Trio is a jazz instrumental combo with no experience backing vocalists, which is why the Arlano tracks are scrapped.
 The Michael Stevens IV also provides the instrumental backings on Sonobeat's Don Dean and Bach-Yen singles.